sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 ## Stakeholders, and Key Messages

-_Stakeholders_ represent the type of audience the team plan to engage and collaborate in its strategic business processes, and what  _messages_  this audience will be introduced based on our understanding of their expectations and interests.
+_Stakeholders_ represent key assets to engage and collaborate in our strategic business processes, and what  _messages_  this audience will be introduced based on our understanding of their expectations and interests.

 <!-- markdownlint-disable MD033 -->